ddev/ddev/docs/content/users/usage/troubleshooting.md

 ## Web Server Ports Already Occupied

-DDEV may notify you about port conflicts with this message about port 80 or 443:

-> Failed to start yoursite: Unable to listen on required ports, localhost port 80 is in use

-DDEV sometimes also has this error message that will alert you to port conflicts:
+By default, DDEV uses ports 80 and 443 (for the web server), ports 8025 and 8026 (for Mailpit) and 10999 (for the Traefik router dashboard) on your host.
+If DDEV can't find alternate ports to use it might give a message like:

+> Port 443 is busy, using 33000 instead

+In general, this automatic use of an alternate port will work for most people.
+If you want to figure out what is using the default ports, use the techniques listed below to stop the competing application or to change the default ports.

+If you do get messages like:

 > ERROR: for ddev-router Cannot start service ddev-router: Ports are not available: listen tcp 127.0.0.1:XX: bind: An attempt was made to access a socket in a way forbidden by its access permissions.

 or

-> Error response from daemon: Ports are not available: exposing port TCP 127.0.0.1:443 -> 0.0.0.0:0: listen tcp 127.0.0.1:443: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.
+> Error response from daemon: Ports are not available: exposing port TCP 127.0.0.1:8025 -> 0.0.0.0:0: listen tcp 127.0.0.1:8025: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.

-This means there’s another process or web server listening on the named port(s) and DDEV cannot access the port.
-The most common conflicts are on ports 80 and 443.

-In some cases, the conflict could be over Mailpit’s port 8025 or 8026.

-To resolve this conflict, choose one of these methods:
+it means that some other process is using a needed port, and use a number of techniques to sort this out, although this is rarely necessary now the DDEV can use alternate ports.

 1. Stop all Docker containers that might be using the port by running `ddev poweroff && docker rm -f $(docker ps -aq)`, then restart Docker.
 2. If you’re using another local development environment that uses these ports (MAMP, WAMP, Lando, etc.), consider stopping it.